txst-cs-smartfall/DualStreamKalmanTransformer/README.md

 - The datasets can processed from the scartch using the Processing_data.ipynb file.

 ## Choose and configure models
-- Model configuration for Accelerometer model is kept under ``config/utd/student.yaml`` and in ``config/utd/teacher.yaml`` for Multimodal model.
+- Model configuration for Accelerometer model is kept under ``config/utd/student.yaml`` and in ``config/utd/teacher.yaml`` for  UTD Multimodal model.

+- Model Configuration or Skeleton model is kept under ``config/smartfallmm/teacher.yaml`` for SmartFallMM dataset.

 ## Train and test
 Give execution access to ``train.sh`` with